MatinTavakoli/MatinTavakoli.github.io/_pages/about.md

 Education
 ------
-B.Sc. in Computer Engineering, Amirkabir University of Technology, Tehran, Iran, 2017 - 2021
-M.Sc. in Electrical and Computer Engineering, University of Alberta, Alberta, Canada, 2022 - current
+M.Sc. in Electrical and Computer Engineering, University of Alberta, Alberta, Canada, 2022 - 2023 B.Sc. in Computer Engineering, Amirkabir University of Technology, Tehran, Iran, 2017 - 2021

 Projects